Umesh-Manikanta/CVDL/README.md

-This is academic course of IIITN 6th Sem
+This is academic course of IIITN 6th Sem ["Computer Vision & Deep Learning"]